-Yes, property that is included in Urban Reserves can continue to be used as it is currently.
-Urban Reserves don’t trigger any changes in use.
+Yes, property that is included in urban reserves can continue to be used as it is currently.
+Urban reserves do not trigger any changes in use.

 Show All Answers

-To see if your property is included in the proposed urban reserves area, visit the Proposed Urban Reserves Web Map and use the address search function in the upper right corner and then click on your property, a pop-up will appear on the left side of page detailing if your property is included.
-If your property is included, we will notify you before the public hearing process begins.
+To see if your property is included in the proposed urban reserves, visit the Proposed Urban Reserves Web Map and use the address search function in the upper right corner.
+Click on your property, and a pop-up will appear on the left side of the page detailing if your property is included.

-Being included in Urban Reserves means your property will be among the land considered first when a UGB expansion is necessary.
-Land designated as Urban Reserves will remain rural, and can’t be urbanized, unless it is brought into the City’s urban growth boundary (UGB) through the formal state-directed process for UGB expansion, and is subsequently annexed into city limits.
+Being included in urban reserves means your property will be among the land considered first when a UGB expansion is necessary.
+Land designated as urban reserves will remain rural until it is brought into the City’s urban growth boundary (UGB) through the formal state-directed process for UGB expansion and then you apply for annexation into the city limits.

-Having your land included in an Urban Reserves area will not change your current service provision.
-Property owners are only eligible for services, such as sewer and EWEB water, when their property is annexed into the City of Eugene.
-To annex and receive City services, Urban Reserves land would have to first be brought into the Urban Growth Boundary and then meet the requirements for voluntary annexation.
-See the next question for more information on this.
+Having your land included in urban reserves will not change your current service provision.
+Property is eligible for services, such as sewer and EWEB water, when it is annexed into the City of Eugene.
+To receive City services, property in urban reserves would have to first be brought into the urban growth boundary and then meet the requirements for voluntary annexation.
+(See the next question for more information on this.)

-Annexation into the city limits is voluntary.
-Annexation typically occurs when a property owner proposes to develop a property that is within the UGB but is not within the city limits.
+Annexation into the city is currently voluntary.
+Annexation typically occurs when a property owner proposes to develop a property that is within the UGB but is not within the city limits and their annexation application is approved.
 There has been no discussion of requiring properties to annex if they are brought into the UGB.
-To annex into the city limits, the property must:
+To annex into the city limits, property must:

 See the property owner matrix for more information on City and County differences in services, land use, and taxes.

 This is hard to say.
-There is a chance that the city could need to expand sooner than expected, or that land designated as Urban Reserves would never be included in the urban growth boundary (UGB).
-In the future, if analysis shows that we need more land to accommodate more people, we will consider expanding the UGB and will look to Urban Reserves areas first.
-Essentially, Urban Reserves become the first priority land to grow into.
-However, how much the UGB expands and where within Urban Reserves the UGB expands will depend on several factors, including how fast Eugene’s population grows, how densely we are growing within the UGB, and what kind of land we need (residential, employment, etc).
+The proposed urban reserves include enough developable land to meet the city’s growth needs through 2059.
+In the future, if analysis shows that we need more land to accommodate more people, we will consider expanding the UGB and will look to urban reserves first.
+Essentially, urban reserves become the first priority land to grow into.
+However, how much the UGB expands, where within urban reserves the UGB expands, and when, will depend on several factors, including how fast Eugene’s population grows, how densely we are growing within the UGB, and what kind of land we need (residential, employment, etc.).
 Our Growth Monitoring Program is tracking this.
-See the graphic illustration on the next page for more information.

-Being designated as Urban Reserves will not change your farm tax deferral.
+Being identified as urban reserves will not change your farm tax deferral.
 Property owners who currently farm their land and receive the farm deferral can continue to do so, even if their property is brought into the UGB.
 The farm deferral program is tied to the use of the land, so property owners can continue to receive the farm deferral even if their zoning changes when they are brought into the UGB.
-For land currently zoned for Exclusive Farm Use (EFU), property owners would need to reapply for the farm deferral if they were brought into the UGB but can continue to receive it.
+For land currently zoned for Exclusive Farm Use (EFU), property owners would need to reapply for the farm deferral if they were brought into the UGB, but can continue to receive it.
 When a farm deferral property changes use (i.e. is no longer farmed), it will be disqualified from the deferral.
-Lane County Assessment and Taxation staff are happy to discuss this process in detail with individual property owners.
+Lane County Assessment and Taxation staff can discuss this process in detail with individual property owners.

-There is no effect on the taxable value as a result of solely changing the land use designation of a property.
+There is no effect on the taxable value of land as a result of solely including property in urban reserves.
 For private property, the taxable value is equal to the property’s ‘assessed value,’ which is, by law, lower than the market value of the property.
-Unless the property redevelops or changes use, Oregon state law limits the increase in a property’s assessed value to 3% per year, and it cannot exceed the property’s real market value.
-It is normal for the market value of a property to fluctuate year-to-year and this does not trigger a recalculation of the Assessed Value.
+Unless property redevelops or changes use, Oregon state law limits the increase in a property’s assessed value to 3 percent per year, and it cannot exceed the property’s real market value.
+It is normal for the market value of a property to fluctuate year-to-year and this does not trigger a recalculation of the assessed value.

-If a property were brought into the UGB it is likely that its market value would change, but this alone would not change the tax rate or the assessed value.
-However, if property is brought into the UGB and then the use of that property changes to be consistent with the new zoning then the assessed value would be recalculated.
-If the rezone occurs, but no new development occurs that shows use is consistent with the new zoning, then the billed taxes proceed as normal.
-If a property is annexed into the City limits, the tax rate applied to the taxable value will increase, and the overall tax burden will increase accordingly.
+If a property in urban reserves was later brought into the UGB it is likely that its market value would change, but this alone would not necessarily change the tax rate or the assessed value.
+If a property is annexed into the City limits, the tax rate applied to the taxable value of the property will increase, and the overall tax burden will increase accordingly.
 See the property owner matrix for more information.

-Currently, meetings are being held virtually and will continue to be held virtually for the upcoming Joint Planning Commission Public Hearing on October 18 and for the prior work sessions.
-The project team will provide the most up to date information and updates about public meetings on the Urban Reserves project webpage.
+Currently, meetings are being held virtually or hybrid (i.e., with options for participating virtually or in person).
+The most up to date information about public meetings can be found on the Urban Reserves project webpage.